Marina Raskova: World War II

 Raskova died on 4 January 1943, when her aircraft crashed attempting to make a forced landing on the Volga bank, while leading two other Pe-2s to the first operative airfield near Stalingrad.
 The entire crew perished.
 She received the first state funeral of the war.

 Legacy

-Her ashes were buried in the Kremlin Wall Necropolis, beside Polina Osipenko's, on Red Square.
+Her ashes were buried in the Kremlin Wall Necropolis on Red Square, beside Polina Osipenko's.
 She was posthumously awarded the Order of the Patriotic War I Class.
-An American ship, Ironclad (launched as Mystic in April 1919), that had taken part in Convoy PQ 17 was transferred to Russian ownership and renamed Marina Raskova in June 1943.
+An American ship, Ironclad (launched as Mystic in April 1919), that had taken part in Convoy PQ 17 was transferred to Soviet ownership and renamed Marina Raskova in June 1943.

-A street was named after her in Moscow and Kazan respectively, as well as a square in Moscow, some schools and Young Pioneer detachments.
-There was a bust of her at the "M.M.
-Raskova" Higher Military Aviation School of Pilots in Tambov, but that school ceased to function in 1997.
+Streets were named after her in Moscow and Kazan, as well as a square in Moscow, some schools and Young Pioneer detachments.
+There was a bust of her at the "M. M. Raskova" Higher Military Aviation School of Pilots in Tambov, but that school ceased to function in 1997.